-The Glasgow City Region area covers a third of Scotland’s population and generates a third of its economic wealth.
-The area has a long and distinguished history of joint working on strategic planning dating back over 60 years.
+Glasgow City Region is Scotland's only metropolitan area and covers a third of Scotland’s population and generates a third of its economic wealth.
+The area has a long and distinguished history of joint working on strategic planning dating back over 70 years.
 Predecessor organisations include Strathclyde Regional Council and the Glasgow and the Clyde Valley Structure Plan Joint Committee.

 In 2008 Scottish Ministers established Strategic Development Planning Authorities for each of the four Scottish city regions.
 This established Clydeplan which is a Local Government Joint Committee comprising of the eight local authorities of East Dunbartonshire, East Renfrewshire, Glasgow City, Inverclyde, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire Councils working together on strategic development planning matters as required in the Planning etc. (Scotland) Act 2006.